-Minimizing the energy/carbon footprint of the nation’s buildings sector is essential for tackling climate change and will be an enormous challenge.
-Buildings account for 39% of U.S. carbon emissions and the consumption of 40% of the nation's total primary energy, 73% of electricity, and 55% of natural gas (34% of natural gas excluding gas used to generate electricity consumed in buildings).
-The importance of buildings is amplified because renewable energy applications such as photovoltaic electricity generation, day lighting, solar water heating, and geothermal (ground-source) space conditioning and water heating are most economical when using buildings as their deployment platforms.
+Reducing the energy consumption of the nation’s buildings is essential for achieving a sustainable clean energy future and will be an enormous challenge.
+Buildings account for 40% of the nation’s carbon emissions and the consumption of 41% of our primary energy, 74% of our electricity, and 34% of our natural gas (56% counting natural gas used to generate electricity consumed in buildings).
+The importance of buildings is amplified because some decentralized renewable energy technologies are most economical when using buildings as their deployment platforms—for example, generating power with building-integrated photovoltaic cells, lighting and heating water with direct sunlight, and space conditioning and water heating with energy from the ground.

 For more information, contact: